The Climate Center just released its Greenhouse

 Sonoma County Water Agency, one of the largest energy users in the county,

 achieved its goal of operating a carbon-free water system, procuring 100% of

 its electricity needs through renewable sources, thanks in part to Sonoma Clean

 however, is by far the county’s largest culprit of carbon production,

 accounting for about 65% of Sonoma County’s total emissions.

 there’s hope here, too.
-According to the The Climate Center’s soon-to-be-released draft report on electric vehicles, Sonoma County can
+According to The Climate Center’s soon-to-be-released draft report on electric vehicles, Sonoma County can

 significantly reduce transportation emissions by shifting from gas and